swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 on some platforms, which makes low-level bit manipulations needlessly dangerous and unpredictable.

-Finally, the current design predates many of the improvements that came in Swift 2, and hasn't been revised since then.
+Finally, the current design predates many of the improvements that came since Swift 1, and hasn't been revised since then.

 ## Proposed solution